nutes-uepb/ip-allowed/README.md

         }
    }
    ```
+- **statusCode**: The status code sent when the request was denied.
+  - Valor default:   `401`
+- **redirectTo**: URL to redirect when request is denied.
+Be sure to set the statusCode to 301 or 302 as it is the HTTP status codes that apply in this situation.
+Otherwise, the default 401 will be used.
+  - Valor default:   `""`

 [//]: # (These are reference links used in the body of this note.)
 [license-image]: https://img.shields.io/badge/license-Apache%202-blue.svg
 [license-url]: https://github.com/nutes-uepb/ip-allowed/blob/master/LICENSE